amplia-iiot/oda-docs/content/infrastructure/services.md

 {{% notice style="primary" %}}
 To add a new serialization format, just implement the Serializer interface contained in core module and register the service in the OSGi registry
 {{% /notice %}}

+### Scada Tables

+This bundle is used by the IEC104 datastreams bundle.
+It defines the information needed to translate variables retrieved from a SCADA system to ODA events.